 This stage is about more than just looks.
 The right customizations ensure your book is functional and durable for its intended use.
 A training manual that will be handled daily needs a different cover and paper than a glossy marketing lookbook presented to clients.
 At Print It, we offer a wide range of options to help you create the perfect spiral-bound book for your needs.
 Let’s walk through the key customization choices you’ll make to get it just right.

-Choose Your Size and Binding
+Choosing the Right Size and Binding Style

 The first decision you’ll make is selecting the right size and orientation for your book.
 Standard sizes often range from a compact notebook to a full letter-size (8.5×11 inches), and you can typically choose between a vertical (portrait) or horizontal (landscape) layout.
 This choice depends entirely on your content and how you want people to interact with it.
 A landscape orientation might be perfect for a photo-heavy portfolio, while a portrait layout is ideal for text-based reports.
 Our booklet options give you the flexibility to find the perfect fit for your project’s purpose.

-Select the Perfect Cover and Paper
+Picking Your Cover and Paper Stock

 The cover and paper you choose have a huge impact on the look and feel of your spiral-bound book.
 A thicker, more durable cover stock not only protects the inner pages but also gives your book a high-quality, substantial feel right from the start.
 For the interior pages, you can select from various paper weights and finishes, from uncoated for a natural, matte look to glossy for vibrant images.
 The right paper makes your content easier to read and ensures your book holds up over time.
 Exploring different print products can give you a better sense of the paper types available.